Postgraduate Diploma in Renal Medicine

 Small group sizes mean you’re a name, not a number

-Although you’ll be learning entirely online, you will be part of a group with 10 to 15 other students - to share ideas, debate scenarios and develop best practice with.
+Although you’ll be learning entirely online, you will be part of a group with 10 to 15 other students - to share a wide range of ideas, debate scenarios and develop best practice with.

 We’re with you every step of the way

 You’ll have the support of a dedicated team who will help you with any challenges you may face - from help with navigating our online learning platform to advice on what you need to do to pass the course and meet deadlines.

 The course is quality, as well as being consolidated and convenient

 You’ll study part time, entirely online for just 1 year so you can fast track your learning, and as our tutors are experts, you’ll be learning from the best.